 The Helsinki City Museum is the world’s only museum focusing on Helsinki.
 Personal experiences and everyday life of people in Helsinki are highlighted and reflected in the museum’s items and photographs.
-A Kiss-kiss candy wrapper, a squeaky steel spring bed and a photo of a suburb home yard are precious treasures in the museum.
-The Helsinki City Museum is located in the oldest blocks of the city near the Senate Square, and entrance is always free of charge.
-The new Helsinki City Museum will open to the public in 13 May 2016.
+A Kiss-kiss candy wrapper, a squeaky steel spring bed and a photo of a suburbian yard are a few of the precious treasures in the museum.
+The Helsinki City Museum is located on the oldest blocks of the city near the Senate Square, and entrance is always free of charge.

 The Helsinki Art Museum, HAM, looks after an art collection that belongs to the people of Helsinki, which includes over 9,000 works of art.
 Almost half of these works are on display in parks, streets, offices, health centres, schools and libraries, to brighten up everyone’s day.
 HAM draws attention to modern art and contemporary art in its exhibitions which are held principally at the Tennis Palace.
 The refurbished HAM will open on 25 September 2015.